MSekrst/private-leagues-api/README.md

 ### Authentication

 Majority of routes can only be accessed with valid JWT token issued on login.
 JWT tokens can expire.
 Token must be set in each request header to allow access.
 Bearer Authentication is used: token must be set in `Authorization` header, as `Bearer <token>` (`Authorization: Bearer <token>`).

+### Authorization

+Some resources are APP specific ans should not be available to any app.
+Those resources are available for requests with `X-App-Key` header set to valid `<app_key>`.
+App keys will be distributed to App developers.

 ## API Playground